Joint Programmes

 Examples of minors taken by current Engineering students

-You can declare or apply for a second major or minor no later than the fifth semester of your study.
-Application for a specialisation usually takes place at the end of your fourth semester.
+You can declare or apply for a second major or minor no later than the fifth semester of your study while application for specialisation(s) usually takes place at the end of your fourth semester.

 For the following combinations, applicants can also indicate at the point of application to NUS: